spywhere/plug.nvim/docs/extensions/config.md

 # Config Extension

-This extension will allow you to configure your plugin using a closure
+This extension will allow you to configure your plugin using a closure.

 ## Compatibility